Wopple/limber-timber/README.md

 - No checksums allows for modifying migration files without breaking the migrations
 - Manifest files cause git merge conflicts when parallel development has collisions

-## Roadmap
+# Roadmap

-These are listed in rough priority order if you are interested in contributing.
+These are listed in rough priority order.

 - ✅ CLI
 - ✅ Publish to PyPI